 - garbanzo beans

 Your doctor may suggest that you supplement your diet with vitamin C and zinc.
-These two substances can help boost your immune system and ward off viruses and infections.
+These two substances can help boost your

 - eating foods such as fish, mushrooms, and dairy products

 - receiving 5 to 30 minutes of sun exposure during peak daylight hours